-The first thing to do is to make sure your property is registered.
+The first thing to do is to make sure your home is registered with the Land Registry.

 One advantage of registration is that if you’re an innocent victim of fraud and suffer financial loss, you may be eligible for compensation from the Land Registry.

 Use the Land Registry Property Alert service: it’s a free service where you can monitor up to 10 registered properties.
 They will alert you of any significant activity such as a new mortgage or change of ownership.

 You can then judge whether or not the activity is suspicious and seek further advice.

 But the alert service is only effective if you keep your contact details up-to-date.
 You can provide the Land Registry with up to three contact addresses including an e-mail address or an address abroad.
 It would probably be prudent to include at least one child in that if you are getting on a bit (like the author!)